 The trick to these pretzels is the fact that they need to be boiled in baking soda water before baking.
 This step makes them get that reddish color while baking.

-Sesame and poppy seed coated homemade pretzels, crunchy brown exterior and soft chewy interior are a perfect snack for any time of the day.
+These sesame and poppy seed coated homemade pretzels with their crunchy brown exterior and soft chewy interior are a perfect snack for any time of the day.

 - 2 1/4 tsp active dry yeast (25 g fresh yeast)